 There are two things that I recommend to people who want to get healthy inside and out.
 The first is this.
 If you are someone who has been falling short in your responsibility to care for your physical health, you must make a serious determination to be willing to stick with whatever health and fitness program you decide to follow.
 The second is to seek out someone with whom you can be accountable to.
 This will be the single most important step you can take to ensure your success.
 SO, are you someone who needs to consider changing your lifestyle?
 Here are five very simple tests that you can take that will tell you.

-- Can you bend over with your legs straight and touch your toes?
+- Can you bend over with your legs straight and touch your toes without the risk of falling or injuring yourself?

-Can you get walk quickly up three flights of stairs without feeling winded or dizzy?
+- Can you walk quickly or jog up three flights of stairs without feeling winded or dizzy?

 - Can you do at least ten military push-ups correctly?

-- Can you do five pull ups on a chin bar?
+- Can you do at least five pull ups using a chin-up bar?

 - Can you do a wall squat and hold the position for at least three minutes (leaning against a wall with the top part of your legs parallel to the floor and your back flat against the wall).